LeKarimDerradji/Rust/01_hello_world/README.md

 ## Anatomy of a Rust Program

-The Rust 'Hello, World!' is composed of two main piece :
+The Rust 'Hello, World!' is composed of two main pieces :

 ```rs
 fn main() {